-York is a Russell Group university and one of the world’s premier institutions for inspirational and life-changing research.
-This feeds directly into the teaching you'll receive.
+We are a Russell Group university with a global reputation for inspirational and life-changing research.
+This feeds directly into the teaching you’ll receive.

 "York helped me to develop my critical thinking and analytical skills in a creative environment with state-of-the-art facilities.
 My training also helped me become an independent researcher and prepared me for my current role"

 Dr Wei He, Lecturer in the Department of Biology, Northwest University, Xian, China (PhD Biology, 2012)

 At York you’ll study and learn with academics who are active researchers, experts in their field and have a passion for their subjects.

 Professor Nicky Milner, who teaches in the Department of Archaeology, is a director of the world-leading Star Carr project in the North of England.
 The project's recent excavations have uncovered evidence of a thriving Mesolithic settlement dating from around 9000 BC.

 Students have written dissertations using data generated from the excavations, giving them the experience of working in a research team and initiating their own research.

 "At York you're not just taught by the people that wrote the book but encouraged to think with an independent mind."

 Dr Andy Marshall, a Senior Lecturer in the Environment Department, combines teaching and research with his role as Director of Conservation Science at Flamingo Land Resort zoo.